Miramax: Paramount era (2019–present)

-On December 20, 2019, ViacomCBS (now known as Paramount Skydance Corporation) announced it would acquire a 49% stake in Miramax for at least $375 million, with Paramount Pictures gaining exclusive worldwide distribution rights to its film and television library.
+On December 20, 2019, ViacomCBS (later named Paramount Global) announced it would acquire a 49% stake in Miramax for at least $375 million, with Paramount Pictures gaining exclusive worldwide distribution rights to its film and television library.
 Paramount Pictures and Miramax will also co-produce new content based on titles from the library.
 The deal officially closed on April 3, 2020.

 On June 24, 2020, Miramax and ViacomCBS announced their first co-production, The Turkish Detective, a television series based on the Cetin Ikmen novels by Barbara Nadel.

 On October 2, 2023, it was announced that CEO Bill Block would be leaving the company that week following the end of his contract with them, starting his own production company, BlockFilm, later that month.
 In January 2024, Jonathan Glickman was reported to be in talks to join Miramax as CEO, with his company Panoramic Media expected to be acquired by Miramax if talks were successful.
 On April 2, 2024, Glickman was officially named Miramax's new CEO effective immediately.
 As part of the deal, Miramax also acquired certain film and television projects from Glickman's company Panoramic Media.

 Divisions

 Miramax Family & Animation

-Miramax Family Films was the family division of Miramax Films, founded on September 2, 1993.
+Miramax Family Films is the family division of Miramax Films, founded on September 2, 1993.
 After the Weinstein brothers left Miramax on September 30, 2005, the label was quietly discontinued in June 2006.
 After The Weinstein Company was completely shut down along with its website on July 16, 2018, Miramax revived its family and animation divisions, with both being founded as separate divisions within the company on March 18, 2019.

 Michael Lachance, who had previously developed projects at DreamWorks Animation and Sony Pictures Animation, was named the division's executive vice president.